Your Marketing Stack Is a System. Are You Treating It Like One?

 Systems can create entirely new structures from the bottom up, without anyone designing them.
 They create grassroots solutions.

-Every marketing org has self-organized solutions: That spreadsheet filling a CRM gap, or the Slack channel coordinating launches?
-Those aren't governance failures; they’re the system showing you where the official structure has holes.
+Every marketing org has self-organized solutions: That spreadsheet filling a project management tool gap.
+This looks like a governance failure.
+It isn't.
+It's the system showing you where the official structure has holes.

-The useful rule: if your team abandons the official tool for a spreadsheet, don't ban the spreadsheet.
-Ask what the tool is failing to do — and build that into the official system.
+If your team abandons the official tool for a spreadsheet, don't ban the spreadsheet.
+Ask what the tool is failing to do and build that into the official system.

 Systems organize into layers: subsystems within subsystems.
 Specialist → Channel Manager → VP → CMO.